skyde/Interaction/README.md

 Avoid pressing more than one key at a time (chording) to reduce hand strain.

-Press left footpedal to turns every key into a macro; All common shortcuts a single keypress.
+Left footpedal turns every key into a macro, so all common shortcuts are a single keypress.

 Keyboard layout is Colemak Mod DH rather than qwerty.
 I use a Kinesis Advantage 2 LF, a nice ergo keyboard.